jLevere/resume/resume.typ

   "Columbus, Ohio",
   "August 2020 - Present",
   (
-    "Member of the winning RIT ISTS 2022 team.
-Competed in ISTS 2022-2024", "Participated in the Cyber Truck Challenge 2022, working in a six-person team to map and attack heavy truck engine control units, communication networks, and cyber-physical systems.
-Presented findings and vulnerabilities to OEMs", "Collaborated with the Truck Cybersecurity Research Group to develop attack methodologies for Engine Control Units", "Design Python network support for J1939 intelligent fuzzers and J1939 Transport Protocol", ),
+    "Member of the winning RIT ISTS 2022 team, an attack-defense cybersecurity competition.
+Competed in ISTS from 2022 to 2024.", "Led meetings, managed AWS infrastructure using Terraform, and coordinated BuckeyeCTF, organizing participation for thousands annually.", "Participated in the Cyber Truck Challenge 2022, working in a six-person team to map and attack heavy truck engine control units, communication networks, and cyber-physical systems.
+Presented findings and vulnerabilities to OEMs", "Collaborated with the Truck Cybersecurity Research Group to develop attack methodologies for Engine Control Units.", "Designed Python network support for J1939 intelligent fuzzers and J1939 Transport Protocol.", ),
 )